Managed IT

 Unified Communications as a Service (UCaaS) vs. Voice Over Internet Protocol (VoIP)

-VoIP helps organizations increase cost savings on voice communications by providing an inexpensive alternative to traditional, landline phone services.
-It is implemented through your internet service provider (ISP) using a special adaptor.
-Staff then use headsets or softphones to make calls and access features such as caller ID, call waiting, forwarding, blocking, and voicemail.
+VoIP increases cost savings on voice communications by providing an inexpensive alternative to traditional, landline phones.
+It is implemented through your internet service provider (ISP).
+Staff use headsets or softphones (a program that makes internet-based phonecalls) to make calls and access features such as caller ID, call waiting, forwarding, blocking, and voicemail.

 While a VoIP cloud service may have been sufficient for businesses in the past, a UCaaS solution is a better fit for the communication needs of today.
 The vendor will install relevant infrastructure and/or cloud resources, depending on the tools you need.